lzptr/VS_Code_ROS/README.md

 The one thing I personally don't like, is that as soon as I step through the listener callback, the program returns to the ROS spin thread and then VS Code stays in the "Listener_Node" debug session, leaving me to manually select the talker node, to be able to step through the original node I debugged.

-This is obviously just a matter of personal preference, but I find having the yellow bar as a visual feedback to know where every node is (see the image in the windowed section), pretty usefull and I don't like stepping through every configuration to get back to the previous one.
+This is obviously just a matter of personal preference, but I like having the yellow bar as a visual feedback to know where every node is (see the image in the windowed section).
+And I don't like stepping through every configuration to get back to the previous one.
 This gets even worse as the number of nodes in your workspace increases, altough VS Code provides you with means to search for a debug configuration by name.
 But it's still more annoying (to me) than to just have the debug session for a particular node always active in it's own window.